Kinna/webapp/README.md

 ## PHPStorm

 1. Click _Edit Configurations_ in dropdown in upper right corner
-2. Click _Add new configuration_ and select _PHP Buildin Web Server_
+2. Click _Add new configuration_ and select _PHP Built-in Web Server_
 3. Name the server - eg. _PHP Server_
+4. Update the _Document root_ path to the /public_html directory
-4. If error _Interpreter is not specified or invalid_ is present at the bottom of the dialog, click _Fix_ and select the installed PHP version from the dropdown.
+5. If error _Interpreter is not specified or invalid_ is present at the bottom of the dialog, click _Fix_ and select the installed PHP version from the dropdown.

 ## XDebug